jose-da-s/jasper-server-os/jasperserver-ui/ce/js-sdk/README.md

 ## Developing CSS on working JRS instance

-run the following command in `js-ui` or `jrs-ui-pro` (depends on what version version of JasperReports Server you are using - community or commercial):
+run the following command in `js-ui` or `jrs-ui-pro` (depends on what version version of Jasper Server OS you are using - community or commercial):

     yarn run start:themes